You are currently viewing Sanity: Humanism Is a Dualism

 Whether you’re a student of philosophy, a concerned citizen, or simply someone looking to understand the world better, Sanity provides a thought-provoking exploration of the challenges facing Western civilization.
 By confronting these issues head-on, Eschauzier invites readers to participate in the crucial task of reimagining our collective future.

 In a world often characterized by superficial analysis and knee-jerk reactions, Sanity stands out as a beacon of thoughtful yet resolute examination.
 The author is a trained engineer, which makes his discourse less ambiguous and more hands-on than what academic philosophers typically have to offer.
-For those willing to engage with its challenging ideas, this book offers not just a critique of current thinking, but a potential pathway towards a more rational, peaceful, and cooperative world.
+For those willing to engage with its challenging ideas, this book presents not just a critique of current thinking, but a potential pathway toward a more rational, peaceful, and cooperative world.

 From the back cover

-“What about objectivity when the separation between the observer and the observed is an illusion?
+What about objectivity when the separation between the observer and the observed is an illusion?
 This paradox holds the key to common sense—and its scarcity in today’s public discourse.
 In Sanity, you will:

 What readers say